KapilParsodkar/KapMaps/README.md

 Details of Restaurant are fetched from Rapid API (Travel Advisor API)

-The App is able to deploy on cloud with help of Netlify http://kapmaps.netlify.app
+The App is able to deploy on cloud with help of Netlify To access the App you need to turn on Location of the Device http://kapmaps.netlify.app